On the Role of Entity and Event Level Conceptualization in Generalizable Reasoning: A Survey of Tasks, Methods, Applications, and Future Directions: Four Levels of Conceptualization

-We first define the hierarchy of conceptualization according to the type of instances being conceptualized.
+We first define four levels of conceptualization according to the type of instances being conceptualized.
 They are categorized into four levels: entity level, event level, document level, and system level.
 Running examples are shown in Figure~\ref{fig:introduction_examples}.

 \tikzstyle{my-box}=[ rectangle, draw=hidden-black, rounded corners, text opacity=1, minimum height=1.5em, minimum width=5em, inner sep=2pt, align=center, fill opacity=.5, ] \tikzstyle{leaf}=[ my-box, minimum height=1.5em, fill=hidden-blue!90, text=black, align=left, font= , inner xsep=2pt, inner ysep=4pt, ]